rayct/rayct/README.md

 </br>

-### "Greed is a bottomless pit that exhausts a person in an endless effort to satisfy the need without ever reaching satisfaction nor fulfillment."
+### "Greed is a bottomless pit that exhausts a person in an endless effort to satisfy the need without ever reaching satisfaction, gratification, or fulfillment."
 ― Erich Fromm

 <!--